You save 42%

 If it doesn’t turn out to be enough desensitizing spray, you can always add to your dose in the future.
 Also, remember to stay within the instructions set forth by your product.

 Every guy is different in terms of the number of sprays they need to balance out sensitivity.
-After you figure out your dosage, it’ll be easier to know the exact amount of PE spray you need in the future.
+After you figure out your dosage, it’ll be easier to know the exact amount of delay spray you need in the future.

 If you anticipate having oral sex then simply wipe off any residual solution with a damp washcloth.